GWeerasooriya/toolbag/README.md

 Pure and reusable helpers (no mutation by default).

-Small and easy to extend — add your own tools to the bag!
+Small and easy to extend - add your own tools to the bag.